eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 Likewise, Bundlers MUST NOT emit or propagate messages larger than this limit.

 The `message-id` of a gossipsub message MUST be the following 20 byte value computed from the message data:
-* If `message.data` has a valid snappy decompression, set `message-id` to the first 20 bytes of the `SHA256` hash of the concatenation of `MESSAGE_DOMAIN_VALID_SNAPPY` with the snappy decompressed message data, i.e. `SHA256(MESSAGE_DOMAIN_VALID_SNAPPY + snappy_decompress(message.data))[:20]`.
+* If `message.data` has a valid Snappy decompression, set `message-id` to the first 20 bytes of the `SHA256` hash of the concatenation of `MESSAGE_DOMAIN_VALID_SNAPPY` with the Snappy decompressed message data, i.e. `SHA256(MESSAGE_DOMAIN_VALID_SNAPPY + snappy_decompress(message.data))[:20]`.
 * Otherwise, set `message-id` to the first 20 bytes of the `SHA256` hash of the concatenation of `MESSAGE_DOMAIN_INVALID_SNAPPY` with the raw message data, i.e. `SHA256(MESSAGE_DOMAIN_INVALID_SNAPPY + message.data)[:20]`.

 *Note*: The above logic handles two exceptional cases:
-(1) multiple snappy `data` can decompress to the same value, and (2) some message `data` can fail to snappy decompress altogether.
+(1) multiple Snappy `data` can decompress to the same value, and (2) some message `data` can fail to Snappy decompress altogether.

 The payload is carried in the `data` field of a gossipsub message, and varies depending on the topic: